AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/keenetic.md

 1. In *Utilities and services*, select DNS-over-HTTPS proxy and install it.
 1. Head to *Menu* → *Network rules* → *Internet safety*.
 1. Navigate to DNS-over-HTTPS servers and click *Add DNS-over-HTTPS server*.
-1. Enter the Private AdGuard DNS server URL in field: `https://d.adguard-dns.com/dns-query/{Your_Device_ID}`
+1. 1.
+Enter the URL of the private AdGuard DNS server in the `https://d.adguard-dns.com/dns-query/{Your_Device_ID}` field.
 1. Click *Save*.

 ## Configure DNS-over-TLS